As Team SG’s resident dad style-whisperer, there’s nothing I love more than helping a mature male styling client fall in love with clothes.

 Try not to think about this guideline as limiting.
 After all, every guy, whether he’s a buff 20-year-old or a first-time grandfather, can think of clothes that make him look his best, and clothes that don’t look quite right on him.

-Instead, consider this permission slip to to skip trends as a luxury!
+Instead, consider this as a permission slip to skip trends.
+That’s a luxury!

 As men age, they get more distinguished – the nickname“silver fox” is a compliment for a reason.

-Allyson B. Fanger, the costume designer for Netflix’s Grace and Frankie, told me that one of the joys of dressing older characters like Robert and Sol, played by Martin Sheen and Sam Waterston, respectively (both 81!), is that these are men who have lived a lot of life.
+Allyson B. Fanger, the costume designer for Netflix’s (criminally underrated, IMO) Grace and Frankie, told me that one of the joys of dressing older characters like Robert and Sol, played by Martin Sheen and Sam Waterston — both in their eighties! — was that these are men who have lived a lot of life.

-The show follows two lawyers who leave their wives for one another after their kids are grown, and their style?
+The show followed two lawyers who leave their wives for one another after their kids are grown, and their style?
 It’s on point.

-Robert and Sol aren’t evolving any further in their style, and Fanger told me that’s what makes dressing them so enjoyable.
+Robert and Sol aren’t evolving any further in their style, and Fanger told me that’s what made dressing them so enjoyable.

-Robert is traditional; he likes his button downs and his chinos – he’s a Brooks Brothers guy through and through.
+Robert was traditional; he likes his button downs and his chinos – a Brooks Brothers guy through and through.

-Sol, on the other hand, is a hippie at heart.
+Sol, on the other hand, was a hippie at heart.
 He loves his Cubavera camp shirts and his comfy Tommy Bahama linen pants.

 The two are actually a perfect example of how, no matter what your taste is, no matter what your style – there is a way to pull off top-notch personal style at any age.